 And to just take a look at what they’re reporting in terms of what’s coming back as poor, or needs improvement, because you’ll be able to find some recommendations in here as they evaluate your pages and give you example URLs and point out some of the specific problems that they’re noticing.

-And then you can use those to come back with your own recommendations for how to improve your site.
-So that’s a good one to look at on a regular basis.
+And then you can use those to come back with your own recommendations for improving your site.
+So that’s a good one to look at regularly.

-Google PageSpeed Insights.
 I think some people, maybe you’re a little bit confused between this and Lighthouse and how they work.
-They’re not exactly the same and there are some key differences here.
-I like a Google PageSpeed Insights, primarily because it gives you direct access to the Chrome UX report.
+They’re not exactly the same, and some key differences exist here.
+I like Google PageSpeed Insights primarily because it gives you direct access to the Chrome UX report.

 And that’s the field data that we were talking about before.
-So the ability to look at real-world data from users having experienced your site and see what kind of metrics that Google is returning from that information.
-And the other thing that they do a good job of, as they do in Lighthouse, is really providing a good list of metrics and recommendations for things that you can work on.
-For both Google PageSpeed Insights and for Lighthouse, the simulated network connection is really a fast 3G, so it’s a lowest common denominator for your users, because it’s probably not the case globally, but for most users in the US, a fast 3G connection is probably on the lower end of what people are experiencing in terms of accessing your site.
+So the ability to look at real-world data from users who have experienced your site and see what metrics Google is returning from that information.
+And the other thing they do a good job of, as they do in Lighthouse, is providing a good list of metrics and recommendations for things you can work on.
+For both Google PageSpeed Insights and for Lighthouse, the simulated network connection is really a fast 3G, so it’s the lowest common denominator for your users because it’s probably not the case globally, but for most users in the US, a fast 3G connection is probably on the lower end of what people are experiencing in terms of accessing your site.

-So the numbers tend to be a little bit scary when you’re looking at such a slow connection, but they do give you a good idea of where you stand and give you a good way to look at a series of recommendations.
-The other thing that’s been great lately, and I’ll toggle over to a view there, is they’ve been including recommendations that are specific for platforms that people use a lot of.
+So the numbers are scary when you’re looking at such a slow connection, but they give you a good idea of where you stand and a good way to look at a series of recommendations.
+The other thing that’s been great lately, and I’ll toggle over to a view there, is they’ve been including specific recommendations for platforms people use a lot.

-So for instance, a lot of people are using WordPress and Drupal so that what they do is inline.
-They have recommendations here in terms of actual plugins that you can use that are either from WordPress or Drupal to address some of the recommendations they have.
+So, for instance, a lot of people are using WordPress and Drupal, so what they do is inline.
+They have recommendations here regarding actual plugins that you can use that are either from WordPress or Drupal to address some of their recommendations.
 That’s what we’re seeing here.

-This is a list below the lab data here that I’ve run, and I’ve got a list of a number of different opportunities as they call them that I could take a look at in order to improve the performance on this page.
+This is a list below the lab data I’ve run, and I’ve got a list of a number of different opportunities, as they call them, that I could look at to improve the performance on this page.

-And then the final tool that we wanted to highlight was really the browser dev tools.
+And then the final tool we wanted to highlight was the browser dev tools.
 Folks are probably used to using this a lot as well.
-The elements and inspector tab is great for reviewing the assets that you have and looking at the markup quickly.
+The elements and inspector tab is great for reviewing your assets and looking at the markup quickly.
 You can find errors within the console; the network waterfall is pretty good.

-There’s a performance tab now where you can run the profiler and you can look, and you can see the specific elements loading into the page and investigate them.
+There’s a performance tab now where you can run the profiler, look and see the specific elements loading into the page and investigate them.
 There’s a filmstrip there.
 They overlay the Web Core Vitals as well.
 So if you have a long task that’s happening as part of the load, that’s a good place to really get into the weeds and investigate what’s going on as part of the load.

-And then of course, Lighthouse is there, as one of the tabs now, too, in the dev tools.
-And everybody, I assume knows how to get, access their dev tools.
-There’s a shortcut within Chrome and I think it’s the same in Firefox.
-The F12 will open up your dev tools, so you can start taking a look at what’s going on under the hood there.
+And then, of course, Lighthouse is there as one of the tabs now, too, in the dev tools.
+And everybody knows how to get access to their dev tools.
+There’s a shortcut within Chrome, and I think it’s the same in Firefox.
+The F12 will open up your dev tools, so you can start looking at what’s happening under the hood there.

-Rob, do you have anything to add in terms of what you’ve seen out of the tools before we wrap up?
+Rob, do you have anything to add regarding what you’ve seen from the tools before we wrap up?